Back to Portfolio

 For the bears to be completely right, these things would need to be true:

 1. The AI buildout decelerates sharply.
 Not impossible.
 Every technology investment cycle has a trough.
 Cloud computing spending decelerated in 2022-2023 before re-accelerating.
 If AI models hit diminishing returns on compute, or if a recession forces capital discipline, the hyperscalers will defer data center projects.
-They do not need 2,000 MW campuses if demand growth slows from exponential to merely strong.

 2. Behind-the-meter gas generation proves to be a temporary bridge, not a permanent fixture.
 The bears argue that grid operators will eventually build enough capacity, that small modular reactors will arrive, that the cost of gas generation plus emissions controls will exceed grid power.
 Solaris management implicitly acknowledges this by calling their solution a "bridge" -- but the stock is priced as if the bridge lasts 15+ years.